-In early November, applications submitted will be reviewed by an independent panel of UCD staff and students and assessed against the SPARC programme criteria.
-These are:
+In mid-October, applications submitted will be reviewed by an independent panel of UCD staff and students and assessed against the SPARC programme criteria.

 1. The project demonstrates partnership